Heavy snow, flooding and severe weather to affect eastern half of U.S.

 A dryline, or sharp boundary between moist air to the east and encroaching arid air from the Desert Southwest, will take shape over Central Texas on Wednesday.
 A slightly muggy air mass ahead of it will provide ample fuel for thunderstorms as the approaching boundary kicks pockets of air upward.

-The National Weather Service Storm Prediction Center has issued a level 2 out of 5 “slight risk” for severe thunderstorms on Wednesday for much of central and eastern Oklahoma and adjacent north central and northeast Texas.
-That includes the Red River, the Interstate 35 corridor from Dallas to Oklahoma City, the 287 stretch from near Fort Worth to Vernon and additional population centers like Wichita Falls, Lawton-Ft.
-Sill, Tulsa and Paris, Tex.
+The National Weather Service Storm Prediction Center has issued a Level 2 out of 5 “slight risk” for severe thunderstorms on Wednesday for much of central and eastern Oklahoma and adjacent north-central and northeastern Texas.
+That includes the Red River, the Interstate 35 corridor from Dallas to Oklahoma City, the 287 stretch from near Fort Worth to Vernon, and additional population centers such as Wichita Falls and Paris, Tex., and Tulsa and Lawton-Fort Sill, Okla.

 02/15/2022 8:56 AM CST: Severe thunderstorms are still expected to develop across parts of the Lower Mississippi Valley on Day 3/Thursday.
 Please have a safety plan in place should severe weather occur.
 More information can be found at https://t.co/cM2G0CEbkz pic.twitter.com/dC131RYQPq— NWS Storm Prediction Center (@NWSSPC) February 15, 2022

-A few initial supercells, or rotating thunderstorms, may form very late in the day Wednesday with the threat of widely-scattered damaging winds and a low-end tornado concern, but severe weather risk has actually trended down somewhat.
+A few initial supercells, or rotating thunderstorms, may form very late in the day Wednesday, bringing the threat of widely scattered damaging winds and a low-end tornado.
+But severe weather risk has trended down somewhat.
 That’s because the front appears a bit delayed in its passage, coming through later Wednesday when daytime heating is limited.

-On Thursday the potential for severe weather will shift east into Louisiana, Arkansas, Mississippi, western Tennessee and Alabama, where a broad “slight risk” has been drawn by the Storm Prediction Center.
-By then the storms will have likely merged into a broken, messy squall line with gusty to damaging winds and a risk for some embedded tornadoes.
-However, cloud cover streaming east in advance of the storms will inhibit sunshine that may and cut back on severe weather chances somewhat.
+On Thursday, the potential for severe weather will shift east into Louisiana, Arkansas, Mississippi, western Tennessee and Alabama, where a broad “slight risk” has been drawn by the Storm Prediction Center.
+By then, the storms will have probably merged into a broken, messy squall line, with gusty to damaging winds and a risk for some embedded tornadoes.
+However, cloud cover streaming east in advance of the storms will inhibit sunshine and cut back on severe weather chances somewhat.

 A few severe thunderstorms can’t be ruled out late Thursday in the Southeast, but the risk is low.